Travel | Purchase Card | SmartData OnLine | Miscellaneous

 How do I get a Card?

 Complete the Purchasing Card Application found on the Accounts Payable website (choose Forms, then choose Purchasing Card Forms).
 Have your supervisor sign the completed application and then forward to Accounts Payable.
 Allow two weeks for processing by OU Accounts Payable and Comerica.

 What purchases are to be made with the card?

-The PCard is used to make purchases of goods, repairs and maintenance, overnight shipping services, conference registrations and travel related expenses (excluding food).
+The PCard is used to make purchases of goods, repairs and maintenance, overnight shipping services, conference registrations, purchases from most of our preferred vendors (see below for exceptions), and travel related expenses (excluding food, incidental expenses, and fuel for your personal vehicle).
 Please see OU AP&P #1020 for more information.